 But, one seemingly harmless item in every household – snack bags – are claiming the lives of hundreds of dogs every year.
 Once their head is stuck inside a snack bag, a dog can die within mere minutes.

-Last week, Christina Young kissed her dog, Petey, goodbye before heading out for work.
+Earlier this year, Christina Young kissed her dog, Petey, goodbye before heading out for work.
 She never imagined it would be the last time.

 While his family was away, Petey, an opportunist like so many of our dogs are, snuck a potato chip bag off the kitchen counter and helped himself to a snack.
 That simple innocent act would cost him his life.